GT-IMPACT/impact-front/public/en/wiki/machines/multiextradification.md

 ##### Description

-The machine is analog to Fluid Extractor, Fluid Solidifier и Fluid Heater.
+The machine is analog to Fluid Extractor, Fluid Solidifier and Fluid Heater.
 Can work with multi-amp Energy Hatch and parallelism.

 ##### General